A number of tools, guides and frameworks are available to help inform materials selection decisions.

-Architects, designers and construction specifiers may consider a variety of attributes when deciding which materials and products to use in building design and construction – including cost, product durability, performance and aesthetics, as well as health, environmental and sustainability impacts, such as indoor air quality, energy efficiency, carbon footprint and more.
+Thousands of different materials and products are used all over buildings.
+Architects, designers, and construction specifiers may consider a variety of attributes when deciding which materials and products to use in building design and construction.
+This can include cost, product durability, performance, and aesthetics.
+It can also include health and environmental and sustainability impacts, such as indoor air quality, energy efficiency, carbon footprint, and more.

-To help designers, architects and builders navigate this complex territory, a number of tools, guides and considerations are available to help inform materials selection decisions.
+To help designers, architects, and builders navigate this complex territory, a number of tools, guides and frameworks are available to help inform materials selection decisions.
 Some of these include:

 Life Cycle Approaches

 A Life Cycle Assessment, or LCA, is a standardized tool or method for calculating the impact of materials.
 An LCA can be used to systematically evaluate multiple potential environmental impacts of a product or process throughout its lifespan.
 An LCA can help identify opportunities to reduce potential impacts and minimize resource usage across a product’s current life cycle, as well as to evaluate proposals for change within a product’s life cycle.

 Architects can learn how to incorporate lifecycle and risk-based metrics into their materials selection processes through two LEED pilot credits:

 The Integrative Analysis of Building Materials LEED pilot credit encourages building project teams to evaluate products and materials using available life cycle information and identify those that have positive environmental, health, and safety impacts.
 Building project teams must use at least three different permanently installed products with documented health, safety, and environmental impact data in five lifecycle stages: assembly/manufacturing, installation, use, maintenance, and end of life.